pullobi/hyprland.config/README.md

-# this is the config from [yurihikari]: https://github.com/yurihikari/garuda-sway-config .
+# this is the config from [yurihikari](https://github.com/yurihikari/garuda-sway-confi).
 ## i just added a nvim theme and some fixes.
 ***
 ### Dependencies: